Adjectives in English

 - My job is the least difficult.

-Adjectives ending in –ed (tired, annoyed, amazed etc.) have a different meaning to adjectives ending in –ing (tiring, annoying, amazing etc.).
+Adjectives ending in –ed (tired, annoyed, amazed etc.) have a different meaning than adjectives ending in –ing (tiring, annoying, amazing etc.).

 Adjectives ending in –ed suffix